kstenerud/concise-encoding/cte-specification.md

 ### Map

-A map begins with an opening curly brace `{`, contains whitespace separated key-value pairs, and finishes with a closing curly brace `}`.
+A map begins with an opening curly brace `{`, contains [structural whitespace](#structural-whitespace-characters) separated key-value pairs, and finishes with a closing curly brace `}`.

-Map entries are split into key-value pairs using the equals `=` character and **OPTIONAL** whitespace.
-Key-value pairs must be separated from each other using whitespace.
+Map entries are split into key-value pairs using the equals `=` character and **OPTIONAL** [structural whitespace](#structural-whitespace-characters).
+Key-value pairs must be separated from each other using [structural whitespace](#structural-whitespace-characters).
 A key without a paired value is invalid.

 **Example**: